 These changes brought BuddyPress more in line with how WordPress loads templates.
 It works much the same way as bbPress – where you can simply drop the plugin into your site and it takes on the look of your active theme.
 As a result of theme compatibility, it seemed that it was no longer important for theme authors to specify if their themes were compatible with BuddyPress.
 After all, aren’t all themes now compatible?

-Not All WordPress Themes Use WordPress’s Template Loader
+Not All WordPress Themes Use WordPress’ Template Loader

 The reality is that not all WordPress themes follow the WordPress core template loading approach, as outlined by Boone in response to a recent ticket on the subject.

-BuddyPress lead developer John James Jacoby commented on a related thread, indicating that BuddyPress cannot guarantee support for theme frameworks that bypasses WordPress’ template loader with its own:
+BuddyPress lead developer John James Jacoby commented on a related thread, indicating that BuddyPress cannot guarantee support for theme frameworks that bypass WordPress’ template loader with their own:

 Previous to 1.9 we were purposely doing it wrong for the sake of maximum compatibility.
 In 1.9, we fixed up a few things, that now uncover pretty fatal flaws in several themes.
 I’m torn, but I think it’s up to theme authors to decide their level of plugin compatibility, rather than the other way around where theme authors would expect every plugin to adapt to their proprietary output system.

 Updates made in BuddyPress 1.9 have changed bp_buffer_template_part() calls to return instead of echo contents, which exposed some issues with themes as users started upgrading from 1.8 – 1.9.
 Reverting that back for the sake of theme compatibility wasn’t a good option.

 Fortunately, BuddyPress developer @r-a-y submitted a potential fix which was then committed to the trunk this morning.
 This patch may be helpful for sites that need an immediate fix.
 Hopefully, we’ll see these changes in a minor release soon.

 Stating Compatibility With Major Plugins